microsoft/api-guidelines/Guidelines.md

 Creation of subscriptions SHOULD be idempotent.
 The combination of properties scoped to the auth token, provides a uniqueness constraint.

-Below is an example request using a User + Application principal to subscribe to notifications from a file.
-In this example, the user specified "file1" as the context they wanted passed on all notifications:
+Below is an example request using a User + Application principal to subscribe to notifications from a file:

 ```http
 POST https://api.contoso.com/files/v1.0/$subscriptions HTTP 1.1